Did you know that in the UK, over 9,000 peas are eaten per person, per year?

 Pea protein powder is a powdered source of protein which is extracted from yellow peas.

-This makes it ideal for vegans and people with intolerances to whey or soy protein powders.
+This makes it ideal for vegans and people with intolerances to supplements made in whey or soy.

 Pea protein itself is a high-quality protein source which contains high levels of iron and BCAA amino acids.